MichaelCampbell-on3001/stickynotes/README.md

 ## Stretch goal

-One goal I had in mind when I thougt of this idea was to give the user the ability to reorganize the sticky notes into any order they wanted.
+One stretch goal I had in mind when I thougt of this idea was to give the user the ability to reorganize the sticky notes into any order they wanted.